twosixlabs/armory/docs/metrics.md

 ## Metrics

-The `armory.utils.metrics` module implements functionality to measure task metrics.
-The `armory.metrics.perturbation` module implements functionality to measure perturbation metrics.
+The `armory.metrics` module contains functionality to measure a variety of metrics:
+- `armory.metrics.perturbation` metrics measure adversarial perturbations such as `lp` distance
+- `armory.metrics.task` metrics measure task performance such as categorical accuracy
+- `armory.metrics.statistical` metrics measure statistical quantities such as KL divergence
+- `armory.metrics.poisoning` metrics measure fairness statistics relevant to poisoning and filtering scenarios

 We have implemented the metrics in numpy, instead of using framework-specific metrics, to prevent expanding the required set of dependencies.
-Please see [armory/utils/metrics.py](../armory/utils/metrics.py) for more detailed descriptions.
+Please see the relevant submodules in [armory/metrics](../armory/metrics/) for more detailed descriptions.

 ### Perturbation Metrics